WhiteflagProtocol/whiteflag-api/README.md

 statement.
 See `LICENSE.md` for details.

-The Whiteflag API software requires third party software packages, which are not part of this distribution and may be licenced differently.
+The Whiteflag API software requires third party software packages, which are not part of this distribution and may be licensed differently.

 ## Installation